kristophercowley/react-starter/README.md

 # Basic React Starter

 Yet another react starter.
+Simple but if you find it useful PRs are welcome.
 Includes the following:

 * Webpack & webpack-dev-server
 * Babel